Previous: Interfacing nondeterministic code with the real world, Up: Determinism [Contents]

 For example, the program entry point ‘main/2’

-may be declared cc_multi
+may be declared cc_multi,

-and in that case the clauses for main
+and in that case the clauses for main are in a single-solution context.

 The compiler will check that all calls to a committed-choice mode of a predicate (or function) do indeed occur in a single-solution context.